jdrumgoole/pymongo-transactions/README.md

 All the programs in this example use a port range starting at **27100** to ensure that this example does not clash with an existing MongoDB installation.

-We recommend you take the following steps to setup your enviroment.

 ## Preparation

-To setup the environment you can run thorough these steps manually for for people that have make install use the ``make install`` command.
+To setup the environment you can run thorough the following steps manually.
+People that have make install use the ``make install`` command.

 ###Set a python [virtualenv](https://docs.python.org/3/library/venv.html)